-Table 2: Parameters of the KfW Energy Efficiency Programme - Production Facilities and Processes
+Table 2: Parameters of the KfW Energy Efficiency Programme - Production Facilities and Processes from 2017 to 2018, in and outside Germany

 - The programme offers low-interest loans for EEMs around production facilities and processes to companies. - The programme finances investments in a broad set of technologies, such as machines and process technology, drives and pumps or heating and cooling technologies. - In 2017 and 2018, a total of 1,401 projects with an investment volume of 3,560 million Euro have been funded. - The programme was again relaunched and further developed in 2024, confirming its success. - Regular revisions of the funding guidelines with adjustments to the funding objects and objectives are relevant in order to reflect current (technological) developments in climate protection.